Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Criticism

 Unlike a complaint, which addresses a specific behavior, criticism implies fault with the person themselves.
-For example, a criticism if you were to when you discover that your partner didn’t complete a chore, a criticism may sound like, “Why are you so lazy?
+For example, when you discover that your partner didn’t complete a chore, a criticism may sound like, “Why are you so lazy?
 Can you really not accomplish anything without me?”

 Contempt

 Contempt is any verbal or nonverbal action that intentionally causes harm.
-Contempt may include sarcasm, eye-rolling, or name-calling.
+Contempt may include sarcasm, eye-rolling, or name-calling in a relationship.

 Defensiveness

-Defensiveness is often a form of self-protection.
-However, when someone cannot accept any accountability, it can make the other partner feel unheard or invalidated.
+Defensiveness is often a form of self-preservation.
+However, when someone cannot accept any accountability, it may make the other partner feel unheard or invalidated.

 Stonewalling

 Stonewalling includes things like evading or going silent during difficult conversations or going silent.
-When one partner shuts down, their the other partner may push more,— or else they may believe that their partner doesn’t care about the conversation.
+When one partner shuts down, their the other partner may push for more communication.
+This might also lead them to believe that their partner doesn’t care about the conversation, or their relationship.

 Criticism

-Although these challenges are common traits in ending commonly-end relationships, there are ways to overcome them.
-For example, when you feel compelled to criticize your partner, instead consider the following.:
+Although these issues may lead to the end of a relationship, there are ways to overcome them.
+For example, when you feel compelled to criticize your partner, instead consider the following:

 • What behavior do you want them to address?